How to Become a Police Officer in Arkansas

 The minimum qualification and training standards for Arkansas police officers are established by the Commission on Law Enforcement Standards and Training (CLEST).
 All officer candidates in the state must meet CLEST guidelines in order to become sworn officers, though certain police departments may establish additional requirements above those set by CLEST.
 Prospective officers should also note that though it may not be required for entry-level careers, college credit can provide candidates with a competitive edge for employment and advancement opportunities.

-- Be a high school graduate or hold a GED
+- Be a high school graduate or GED holder

 Arkansas Trooper or Highway Patrol Requirements